Can Your Electrical Equipment Withstand System Faults?

 Protective devices--circuit breakers, fuses, etc.--attempt to interrupt this destructive force as quickly as possible.
 Meanwhile, other equipment like buses, panels, and transformers try to weather the spike with minimal disruption to operations.
 Both of these reactions can happen only if system components are properly rated for the available fault current.

-Section 110.9 of the National Electrical Code® (NFPA 70™) states that protective devices must have short circuit interrupting ratings “sufficient for the current that must be interrupted.”
+Section 110.9 of the National Electrical Code® (NFPA 70™) states that protective devices must have short circuit interrupting ratings “at least equal to the current that must be interrupted.”
 In other words, these devices--as well as the equipment they protect--must be able to handle the fault currents they face.
 Those that can are properly rated; those that can’t are over-dutied.

 A Short Circuit and Equipment Evaluation Study by D.L.
 Steiner ensures your protective devices and other system components meet this important NEC standard.
 Our study features-–